-They have a well-defined product and manufacturing process, but can be classified somewhere between discrete and process manufacturing.
-Usually they spent a lot of effort to optimize backend processes and built partially custom IT solutions or ERP functions to support the production process during the past decade.
-Following these investments steel manufactures are nowadays often leading in Industry 4.0 style backend automation.
+They have a well-defined product and manufacturing process but can be classified somewhere between discrete and process manufacturing.
+In the past decade, they spent a lot of effort optimizing backend processes and building partially custom IT solutions or ERP functions to support the production process.
+Following these investments, steel manufacturers are nowadays often leading in Industry 4.0 style backend automation.

 Figure 3: Primary and Secondary Steel Production Processes

-Case study: Agile Sales Transformation with SAP ERP Variant Configuration and Manufacturing X Sales Platform
+Case study: Agile Sales Transformation with SAP ERP Variant Configuration and In Mind Cloud's Digital Sales Platform

-Depending on the backend system and customization, In Mind Cloud’s Manufacturing X solution offers different implementation techniques to quick start into a fully digitalized sales and go-to-market.
+Depending on the backend system and customization, In Mind Cloud’s Digital Sales Platform offers different implementation techniques to quick start into a fully digitalized sales and go-to-market.

-Many steel and milling companies implemented for instance SAP ERP in the last two decades due to its sophisticated make-to-order capabilities in production planning and fulfilment.
+Many steel and milling companies implemented, for instance, an SAP ERP in the last two decades due to its sophisticated make-to-order capabilities in production planning and fulfillment.

 Figure 4: Make-to-Order Production with SAP Variant Configuration

 To fully cover requirements, custom extensions have often been built into the ERP variant configuration to support an end-to-end digital backend process.
-They are in most of the cases very complete from a manufacturing point of view.
-Nevertheless, they create obstacles with respect to an agile go-to-market.
+They are, in most cases, very complete from a manufacturing point of view.
+Nevertheless, they create obstacles for an agile go-to-market.
 On top of that, they are too complex to be used by sales or even customers and remain mainly in the back-office.

 In Mind Cloud implemented one solution to this problem successfully with multiple customers: The goal was to generate or build simplified sales models that focus on customer requirements rather than manufacturing capabilities.
 They would omit all details that are irrelevant from a go-to-market and sales point of view.
-These simple sales models as well as the legacy manufacturing models may evolve independently and interact through Manufacturing X as middle layer.
+These simple sales models as well as the legacy manufacturing models may evolve independently and interact through our sales platform as middle layer.
 Thus, the system is empowering market agility and manufacturing completeness at the same time.
-We therewith circumvented the immediate need to revamp the legacy backend manufacturing models built in SAP Variant Configuration, but still guarantee 100% support for all sales requirements, paving an agile way into future 'next generation operating models'.
+We therewith circumvented the immediate need to revamp the legacy backend manufacturing models built in SAP Variant Configuration, but still guarantee 100% support for all sales requirements, paving an agile way into future 'next-generation operating models'.

 Figure 5: Frontend and backend product model.

-From a sales and go-to-market point of view one should also factor in needs of different business segments, which require slightly different business processes in the front-end system.
-For instance, automotive customers will usually order very specialized products in high quantities, over long running periods.
-In these scenarios the interaction would be high touch and direct.
+From a sales and go-to-market point of view, one should also factor in the needs of different business segments, which require slightly different business processes in the front-end system.
+For instance, automotive customers will usually order very specialized products in high quantities, over long-running periods.
+In these scenarios, the interaction would be high-touch and direct.
 While in construction and engineering sectors, the customers will usually buy a high diversity of commoditized products in a one-off fashion.
-They will prefer more of an ‘e-commerce’ style purchasing experience, combined with a low-touch sales support on the product portfolio.
+They will prefer more of an ‘e-commerce’ style purchasing experience, combined with low-touch sales support on the product portfolio.